 There’s no denying that the crowds and noise can get pretty intense, and you need some kind of refuge.
-Ideally, you have a W11-dwelling best friend with a rooftop and an icy jug of home-brewed punch (and, more importantly, a clean loo).
-If you don't have that luxury, never fear: things are usually calmer around Portobello Road, and the Carnival stretch has any number of pubs to pop into if you need a rest and a cold one.
+Ideally, you have a W11-dwelling best friend with a rooftop and an icy jug of home-brewed punch (not to mention a clean loo).
+If you don't have that luxury, never fear: things are usually calmer around Portobello Road, and the Carnival stretch has any number of pubs to pop into if you fancy a rest or a cold one.
 We recommend the Portobello Star, Walmer Castle on Ledbury Road, The Lonsdale on Lonsdale Road, Ground Floor Bar on Blenheim Crescent, and The Elgin on the main parade route of Ladbroke Grove.

 As far as practical advice goes, there are a few key considerations to bear in mind to make the most of your Carnival.
-It’s vital to have a pre-arranged meeting point in case you get separated from your friends, because the high volume of people can mean that mobile phones don’t always work.
-What's more, leave the tube map at home: most stations in the area will be closed, so buses and feet are your best bet.
-Avoid open-toed sandals, as there's a fair amount of broken glass.
-Make sure you bring plenty of cash for the food stalls, because the local cash machines will have run out before the party is over.
-Lastly, stay away from the Rampage Stage, where there's always trouble.
+It’s vital to have a pre-arranged meeting point in case you get separated from your friends, because the sheer concentration of people can mean that mobile phones don’t always work.
+What's more, leave the tube map at home: most stations in the area will be closed, so buses and walking are your best bets.

 |Nearest tube||Ladbroke Grove (underground)|